 \section{Constraint closure for slightly inhomogenous cosmology}

-(Isham and Kucha\v{r}'s \cite{Kuchar92I93} name for field theory QM case).
-Whether the Hamiltonian and momentum constraints are all that one needs at the quantum level by virtue of constraints closing and of anomalies not arising.
-Constraint Closure Problem is, however, a more widely applicable name (to finite models and at the classical level).
+is Isham and Kucha\v{r}'s \cite{Kuchar92I93} name for the field theoric quantum-level case.
+This concerns whether the Hamiltonian and momentum constraints are all the constraints that one needs at the quantum level by virtue of constraints closing and of anomalies not arising.
+The name `Constraint Closure Problem', however, is more widely applicable, both to finite models and at the classical level.

 \mbox{ }